katuhangugi/Data_analysis-/README.md

 # Data_analysis-
-It will contain all data that i have analysis
+It will contain all data analysis files for different questions and testing using Machine learning